Monday, April 28, 2014

 Stunt Coordinators - Branko & Robert Racki

-Fight Designer/Choreographer - Bradley James Allan
+Fight Designer and Choreographer - Bradley James Allan

 Creature Effects Designer: Spectral Motion/